laoluafolami/aws-load-balancer-project/README.md

 ## 🎯 Project Goal
 - Deploy a simple e-commerce website on two EC2 instances.
 - Distribute incoming web traffic across both instances using an Application Load Balancer.
-- Build a secure and scalable network architecture using VPC, subnets, and an Internet Gateway — **matching the provided diagram**.
+- Build a secure and scalable network architecture using VPC, subnets, and an Internet Gateway.

 ---